-Now you might say: “Thank you for the tip Captain Obvious, of course you need confident players in every department!”
+Now you might say: “Thank you for the tip Captain Obvious, of course, you need confident players in every department!”
 This is not entirely true.
 You can read more about the subject from the article: the best defenders in the Premier League.

-Defense is more like a team effort.
+The defense is more like a team effort.
 If one defender gets a clean sheet, everyone else gets it too.
 Attackers are more like artists, who live or die by their individual efforts.
 You can trust more to numbers and probabilities with defenders, but your attackers have to also look bold and fearless on the pitch.

-The best formation is 4-2-3-1
+The Best Formation is 4-2-3-1

-Players like Harry Kane, Sergio Aguero, Romelu Lukaku and Jamie Vardy are classic examples of King Strikers.
+Players like Harry Kane, Sergio Aguero, Romelu Lukaku, and Jamie Vardy are classic examples of King Strikers.
 These guys are the number one choices, who also take penalties.
 The attacking flows are built around these indispensable players.

 Go for the King Striker instead.
 Rather have the indispensable man of a weaker team than one of the many options in a good team.

 One thing often forgotten is the “home rule” of strikers.
-There are numerous examples along the course of a long season, when a visiting team looks for a pragmatic small margin win on the road.
+There are numerous examples along the course of a long season when a visiting team looks for a pragmatic small margin win on the road.
 Even if the quality difference between the two teams is huge.

 It is more likely that a strong favorite will try to trash the underdog for the sake of putting a show for its’ home supporters.
-You can look at the statistics of many quality strikers and find out the amount of goals scored at home vs away soil.
+You can look at the statistics of many quality strikers and find out the number of goals scored at home vs away soil.

 This might look obvious, but it’s very much overlooked.
 Many fantasy football managers see no difference between away and home fixtures.
 But if you look at the actual probabilities of the players to score goals, there are massive differences.